smith-gj/Reddit-PyCloud/README.md

 # Reddit PyCloud

 This is our final project for CS2021 at University of Cincinnati written entirely in python.
 Accesses reddit API and displays comment/post data in a wordcloud format for subject analysis.
+Provided here is a framework.
+In order to use for yourself, see the **Installation** section below.

 ## 3rd Party Libraries Used